-Cross-hole sonic logging is performed on deep foundations, such as bored piles or barrettes, or diaphragm walls (slurry walls).
-In order to perform the test, the deep foundation must have steel preinstalled reservation tubes, which are fastened to the reinforcement cage.
+Cross-hole sonic logging is performed on deep foundations (such as bored piles or barrettes) or diaphragm walls (slurry walls).
+In order to perform the test, the element to be tested must have steel preinstalled reservation tubes, which are fastened to the reinforcement cage.

 The test objective is to assess concrete quality between each couple of tubes.